bitcoin-dot-org/Bitcoin.org/README.md

 The file can be edited later to add any optional information (such as a release date) that you didn't have when you created the file.

+#### Preparing a release in advance

+It's nice to prepare a release pull request in advance so that the Bitcoin Core developers can just click "Merge Pull Request" when the new version is released.
+Here's the recommended recipe, where `<VERSION>` is the particular version:

+1. Create a new branch named `bitcoin-core-<VERSION>`.
+You can either do this locally or in GitHub's web GUI.

+2. Follow the instructions in the [Release Notes][] section to create a new release.
+You should leave the `optional_date` blank unless you happen to know the date of the planned release.

+3. Push the branch to the https://github.com/bitcoin/bitcoin.org repository so any contributor can edit it. **Don't** open a pull request yet.

+4. Travis CI will build the site from the branch and then run the tests.
+   The tests will fail because they expect the release binaries to be present and you're preparing this release request in advance of them being uploaded.

+5. Open the failed Travis CI log.
+At the end, it will say something like:

+        ERROR:
+        Error: Could not retrieve /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win64-setup.exe
+        Error: Could not retrieve /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win32-setup.exe
+        [...]

+6. Copy the errors from above into a text file and remove everything except for the URLs so that what's left are lines that look like:

+        /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win64-setup.exe
+        /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win32-setup.exe
+        [...]

+7. Optional, but nice: sort the lines into alphabetical order.

+8. Now open a pull request from the `bitcoin-core-<VERSION>` branch to the `master` branch.
+We recommend that you use this title: "Releases:
+   Add Bitcoin Core &lt;VERSION>".

+   We recommend that you use the following text with any changes you think are appropriate. **Note:** read all the way to the end of this enumerated point before submitting your pull request.

+        This updates the download links to point to <VERSION> and adds the
+        <VERSION> release notes to the site.
+I'll keep it updated throughout
+        the RC cycle, but it can be merged by anyone with commit access once <VERSION> final is released (see TODO lists below).

+        CC: @laanwj

+        Essential TODO:

+        * [ ] Make sure the download links work.
+This is automatically checked as part of the Travis CI build, so trigger a rebuild and, if it passes, this should be safe to merge.

+        Optional TODO (may be done in commits after merge):

+        * [ ] Add the actual release date to the YAML header in `_releases/0.10.1.md`
+        * [ ] Add the magnet URI to the YAML header in `_releases/0.10.1.md` (brief instructions for creating the link are provided as comments in that file)

+        Expected URLs for the Bitcoin Core binaries:

+    Underneath the line 'Expected URLs', paste the URLs you retrieved from Travis CI earlier.

+    Note that @laanwj is Wladimir J. van der Laan, who is usually responsible for uploading the Bitcoin Core binaries.
+If someone else is responsible for this release, CC them instead.
+If you don't know who is responsible, ask in #bitcoin-dev on Freenode.

+9. After creating the pull request, use the Labels menu to assign it the "Releases" label.
+This is important because it's what the Bitcoin Core release manager will be looking for.

+10. After each new Release Candidate (RC) is released, update the release notes you created in the `_releases` directory.
+(But don't worry about this too much; we can always upload updated release notes after the release.)

 ### Alerts